interrogator/corpkit/doc_interrogate.md

 As with plain text, you can use either a list or a regular expression to match tokens.

-An additional option, however, is to *Get n-grams*.
+An additional option, however, is `N-grams`.
 When this option is selected, you can leave the query blank to get all n-grams, or add a word or regex that must be in the n-gram in order for it to be counted.
 The behaviour is the same as when getting n-grams via trees.

 {{note}} The `Plaintext` and `Tokenise` options are currently functional, but there are currently limited options available for working with them.
 More will be in development, though they in general allow less sophisticated interrogation, and are not a high priorty. {{end}}